Three years ago, I switched from Google search to Bing. There, I said it. No longer do I Google something; I Bing it. And I haven’t looked back since.

-By the end of this story, I'll tell you how to switch your browser's search engine from Google to Bing in just a few seconds.
+Switching from Google to Bing search is easily done in just a few seconds.
+I provide instructions at the bottom of this story.
 But before that, here are some of my favorite (and yes, even bizarre) reasons to switch to Bing.

 Number one?
 Because Microsoft will pay you.